opennetworkinglab/aether-docs/onramp/gnb.rst

 * A SIM reader/writer and associated software (e.g., OYEITIMES MCR3516).
 * A set of programmable SIM cards (blank cards likely included with reader/writer).

-There are multiple options for each component, including both proprietary small cells (such as the MOSO CANOPY) and open source radios (such as OAI and srsRAN).
+There are many options for each component, including both proprietary small cells (such as the MOSO CANOPY) and open source radios (such as OAI and srsRAN).
 This section works through the details of a specific end-to-end solution, where for simplicity, we